 And given the wealth of opportunities brands have to score sales today, social feeds are quickly becoming the modern-day trip to the mall.

-Just as shoppers want to share and show off their purchases, ecommerce brands are expected to provide a personalized, back-and-forth experience for shoppers.
-Considering over half of all shoppers follow brands on social media to view new products, there’s no denying the potential for social feeds to drive sales.
+Just as shoppers want to share and show off their purchases, eCommerce brands are expected to provide a personalized, back-and-forth experience for shoppers.
+Considering 90% of U.S. marketers name Instagram as the most crucial social media platform for influencer marketing, there’s no denying the potential for social feeds to drive sales.

 The State of Social Commerce

 Buyers are flocking to their favorite brands’ feeds en masse to make purchases.
-A recent study from Shopify, which analyzes well over 500,000 orders as result of social traffic, clues us into the booming state of social commerce.
+A recent study from Shopify, which analyzes well over 500,000 orders as a result of social traffic, gives us an insight into the booming state of social commerce.
 Some notable figures from the study include…

 - Instagram boasts the highest average order value ($65) of the “big four” social commerce sites (competing against Facebook, Twitter and Pinterest)